ridgenw/Python-Ctags/INSTRUCTIONS.md

 These programs take a git repository and generate an indexed universal ctags file, considering the source files are written in a language supported by universal ctags.
-It will also create a new folder called "project_files" that contains all files that ctags actually indexed.
+It will also create a file called "files" that contains all files that ctags actually indexed.
 These should be all your source files.
-You will find all programs in the "project_files" folder.
+You will find all Python programs in the "project_files" folder.

 # GIT_CTAGS_CMDLINE ==>
 You can forget about this file for now, it is not important